ambrop72/aprinter/README.md

 It is possible to build without using the web service, given a JSON configuration file.
 This file would usually be produced by the web GUI, but you're free to manage it manually.
 Again, the prerequisite for building is the [Nix package manager](http://nixos.org/nix/) on Linux.
+If you're not familiar with Nix, please use the installer, not distribution packages.

 ```
 python -B config_system/generator/generate.py --config path_to_config.json | nix-build - -o ~/aprinter-build